 // April 8th, 2014 // Other Ghosts

-With the popularity of the 2014 movie The Quiet Ones, interest in an historic event known as The Philip Experiment (which the movie is reportedly based on) has peaked.
+The 2014 movie The Quiet Ones, portrayed a historic event known as The Philip Experiment.
 What many do not know is that The Philip Experiment was an actual historic research project conducted by a Toronto organization in 1972 in an effort to prove that paranormal entities such as demons, spirits, ghost, and poltergeists were manifestations produced by human will through expectation, imagination, and visualization.
 A prominent group of citizens, three men and five women with no interest in the occult, participated in the study, the results of which not only shocked the group but stunned the world.
-The how and why of The Philip Experiment has never been answered and left many wondering – did the group accidentally summon a demonic or spiritual entity or did they actually create a ghost?
+The how and why of The Philip Experiment has never been answered leaving many to wonder – did the group accidentally summon a demonic or spiritual entity or did they create a real ghost?

 September 1972 – the birth of The Philip Experiment